 The Textile Museum is located in the centre of the city very close to the main shopping centre in Sarawak.
 The Museum is home to a rich cultural tradition of the Sarawak region.
 The museum introduces you to basic fabric making and printing techniques used by the tribal cultures of Sarawak to create interesting designs and motifs.

 With the arrival of other ethnicities to the region in the last 100 years, the Sarawak culture has evolved and absorbed a number of foreign influences.
 This is reflected in cultural dresses, wedding dresses and other ceremonial outfits worn by different people across the area.

 Sarawak Museum Department

 Monday to Friday | 9:00 am – 4:45 pm

 Visiting Sarawak Cultural Village

-Visiting Sarwark Cultural Village at the outskirts of the city is one of the most enjoyable and immersive experiences in the rich tribal history of the region.
-I booked the tour the hotel reception and a Van picked me up at around 9 am.
+Visiting the Sarwark Cultural Village on the outskirts of the city is one of the most enjoyable and immersive experiences in the rich tribal history of the region.
+I booked the tour at the hotel reception and a Van picked me up at around 9 am.

-The Sarawak Cultural Village his home to Rainforest Music Festival held every year in this location and attracts hundreds and thousands of the people to the locality.
+The Sarawak Cultural Village is home to Rainforest Music Festival held every year in this location and attracts hundreds and thousands of people to the locality.
 The entry fee to the village is 15RM and you have issued a passport to explore the various tribal households in the village.